 The basic rule of tips, under federal law and state law, is that they belong to the employee, not the employer.
 Employers may not require employees to hand over their tips unless one of these exceptions applies:

 Minimum wage laws protect all employees, whether or not they receive tips.
 Employees are entitled to earn the full minimum wage per hour as set by federal or state law.
-Currently, the federal minimum wage is $7.25 an hour.
-The minimum wage in West Virginia is $8.00 as of January 1, 2015, and it will increase to $8.75 on January 1, 2016.
+As of January 1, 2023, the federal minimum wage is $7.25 an hour while the West Virginia minimum wage is $8.75.
 West Virginia employees are entitled to the state minimum wage because it is higher than the federal minimum wage.

 State laws differ as to whether the employer must pay the full minimum wage itself or may count an employee's tips toward its minimum wage obligation.
 Under federal law and in most states, employers may pay tipped employees less than the minimum wage, as long as employees earn enough in tips to make up the difference.
 This is called a "tip credit."
 The credit is the amount the employer doesn't have to pay, so the applicable minimum wage (federal or state) less the tip credit is the least the employer can pay tipped employees per hour.
 If an employee doesn't make enough in tips during a given shift to earn at least the applicable minimum wage, the employer has to pay the difference.